stump3/server-manager/docs/MULTI_PROTOCOL_L4_INGRESS_REVIEW.md

+on;` scope) is about MODE=F's *existing* code, not about anything TeleMT- or Hysteria2-related; it should be treated as a pre-existing defect discovered incidentally during this review, not a consequence of the proposed TeleMT extension.

+**Status as of this update: the mechanism is CONFIRMED by direct local reproduction** — a byte-for-byte capture (`od -c`) shows nginx's MODE=F-shaped `stream{}` block delivering a literal `PROXY TCP4 ...\r\n` preamble immediately before the real TLS ClientHello to whatever listener stands in for the `xray_reality` backend, for a connection that legitimately took the `default` branch of the SNI map (see C2 for full method and raw bytes).
+This is no longer a documentation-only inference.

+**What is still open:** whether Xray's actual REALITY inbound, on receiving that exact byte sequence, falls back to `dest` gracefully, errors out, hangs, or does something else.
+A live-binary test with real `xray-core 26.3.27` and this project's exact `api.sh` inbound template was attempted and did not reach a conclusive result — not because the PROXY-protocol question is unclear, but because this sandbox's egress network MITMs external TLS (ruling out a real internet `dest`) and a local `openssl s_server` substitute `dest` could not satisfy REALITY's own strict TLS1.3 mimicry requirements even in the clean control case (no PROXY protocol involved at all).
+This sub-claim is left explicitly **NOT VERIFIED**, per instruction, rather than asserted from inference.

-on;` scope) is about MODE=F's *existing* code, not about anything TeleMT- or Hysteria2-related; it should be treated as a pre-existing defect discovered incidentally during this review, not a consequence of the proposed TeleMT extension. **This review recommends it be resolved, or at minimum explicitly confirmed/refuted with a live packet capture, before any further work is layered on top of MODE=F's `stream{}` block** — extending a map that may already be silently corrupting the REALITY handshake for every real client is a bad foundation regardless of whether TeleMT is added.
+**This review's recommendation is unchanged and, if anything, strengthened**: the confirmed byte-level finding alone is reason enough to resolve or explicitly re-verify this with a live deployment before any further work is layered on top of MODE=F's `stream{}` block — extending a map that is already confirmed to deliver unexpected bytes to the REALITY backend is a bad foundation regardless of whether TeleMT is added, and regardless of whether the downstream handshake-failure sub-claim is confirmed later.

 # TeleMT Review